section-engineering-education/engineering-education/articles/css-flexbox-vs-css-grid/index.md

 ![](/engineering-education/css-flexbox-vs-css-grid/grid-and-flexible-wrapped.png)

-For the Flexbox layout, we ;
+For the Flexbox layout, we are applying;

 - `flex-wrap: wrap` to push items into rows or columns.
 - `flex: 1 1 250px` to give the items a width of 250 and allow them to grow and shrink as the screen size reduces.

-In the Grid case
+In the Grid case;

 - `grid-template-columns` to create columns.
-- `minmax()` function to give each a width of 250px.
+- `minmax()` function to give each item a width of 250px.
 - `repeat()` function to wrap the columns into rows and columns repeatedly.

-The observation is that.
+The observation is that;

 Flexible layout losses its context.
-If you look at item five, it loses its context when a wrap is applied as flex tries to squeeze the items to fill the space available.
+If you look at item five, it loses its context when a wrap is applied as it tries to squeeze the items to fill the space available.
 Also, when pushed down, item five is not the same size as other items.
 The concept behind this is Flexbox being one-dimensional, which arranges items in rows or columns.
 Wrap forces Flexbox to form rows and columns, making it lose its one-dimensional context.

-You can say a Grid is just a Grid.
-The items do not lose their Grid context.
+You can say a grid is just a grid.
+The items do not lose their grid context.
 They are all of the same size and fall in grid lines.
-A Grid doesn't lose its context of being a Grid.
-This has to do with the Grid being two-dimensional, and that fits well a layout with rows and columns.
-In our case, the Grid wrap has forced the items to rows and columns, and basically, the Grid doesn't lose its two-dimensional context.
+It doesn't lose its context of being a grid.
+This has to do with the Grid layout being two-dimensional, and that fits well a layout with rows and columns.
+In our case, the Grid wrap has forced the items to rows and columns, and basically, it doesn't lose its two-dimensional context.

 On the side of the application, the Grid wrap concept works best when you want to push items while maintaining the same width.
 A good example is the images section we used in our web designed we explained later in this guide.

 ![](/engineering-education/css-flexbox-vs-css-grid/images-section.png)